 South University maintains a Daily Crime Log of all criminal incidents reported to the institution.
 The Daily Crime Log includes the date and time the incident occurred, the nature of the offense, the location of the offense, the offense allegedly committed and the disposition of the complaint if known.
-The Daily Crime Log is available for public inspection at the security desk during normal business hours.
+The Daily Crime Log is available for public inspection in the security office during normal business hours.